Have you heard about our 101 Picture Books CFPL Loves? Click here to learn more about the program and 101 picture books the CFPL Librarians recommend.

-Things you can do to encourage early literacy with your child.
+Here are some things you can do to encourage early literacy with your child ~

 Talk about familiar things and what you are doing.
 Talk about unfamiliar things.
 In your talks you will help your child with listening, speaking, communication skills and vocabulary.